 Origin of sable

-- Cape, a cape on a small island at the SW tip of Nova Scotia, Canada: lighthouse.
+- a cape on a small island at the southwestern tip of Nova Scotia, Canada: known for its lighthouse.

-- Cape, a cape at the S tip of Florida.
+- a cape at the southern tip of Florida.

 - the highly valued fur of this animal